a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 3) The CNN+LSTM models will perform the best and the CNN models will perform slightly worse with much lower computation cost.
 The LSTMs will have long training times and will not outperform the CNNs in general.

 CNNs are masters at breaking complex data down into the most relevant features.
 This means that only the most relevant information is used when computing, and also the neurons within the network only communicate with other nearby neurons.
-This means that the neurons don't havee to interact with all other neurons in their layer, further reducing computation.
+This means that the neurons don't have to interact with all other neurons in their layer, further reducing computation.

-Furthermore, while CNNs are good at recognizing patterns, with low computation cost, they may miss some patterns that occur in a time series, which means the addition of LSTM layers may help the model catch otherwise missed patterns, resulting in a better model.
+While CNNs are good at recognizing patterns, they may miss some patterns that occur in a time series, which means the addition of LSTM layers may help the model catch otherwise missed patterns, resulting in a better model.

 LSTMs, on the other hand, tend to be very computationally expensive.
 While they are good at identifying patterns in long time-series, it could be that because speech is so complicated, without the CNN to break the features down, the LSTM will not be able to effectively learn from the data.
 If this is correct, the LSTM alone should perform best on the MFCC features, specifically the 13 MFCCs.
 These are the least complex features of all implemented here.